Nadim Tuhin

 }

-One of the biggest challenges for high-traffic sites is the constant load from bounty hunters and automated security scanners.
-Popular websites are frequent targets for:
+One persistent challenge for high-traffic sites is the load from bug bounty hunters and automated scanners.
+Popular websites attract automated vulnerability scans, security researchers testing for issues, and penetration testing tools running continuous checks.

 After implementing these security measures, you should see:

-- Reduced Attack Surface: Blocking common attack vectors before they reach your application
+1. Reduced attack surface: Common attack vectors blocked before they reach your application

-These security measures are battle-tested in production environments serving thousands of users daily.
+These configurations are tested in production environments serving thousands of users daily.

 To protect against abuse and DDoS attacks, implement comprehensive rate limiting: